8 Best Inspirational Speeches by Women!

 8. Chimamanda Ngozi Adichie, fearless speech on “We Should All Be Feminists”

-At 2012 TED Talk Novelist Chimamanda Ngozi Adichie advised feminists that gender inequality is the global problem.
+In a 2012 TED Talk Novelist Chimamanda Ngozi Adichie advised feminists that gender inequality is a global problem.

 The highlight of her speech was: